 What are the most important lessons you’ve learned here?

 I’ve lived through the pandemic and challenging classes during my first two years, and Mizzou has taught me that I’m stronger than I thought I was.
 Now I know I can conquer anything that comes my way.
 I’ve learned I can be a leader even when I get pushed out of my comfort zone — I’m on the Tiger Tour Team, I teach cycling classes at MizzouRec, I’m a member of Kappa Alpha Theta and I volunteer with Best Buddies, an organization that pairs those in the Columbia area who have intellectual or developmental disabilities with Mizzou students in the hopes of forming meaningful friendships.

 How have Mizzou’s people — students, staff and faculty — helped you along the way?

 While I’ve learned I can accomplish a lot, I’ve also become aware that it is possible to take on too much.
 What has really surprised me the most is that while Mizzou is a big SEC school, there is so much that makes it feel like a community.
 During my freshman year when the pandemic hit, one of my professors reached out to check on us individually and see how we were doing.
 She really cared about our mental health and helped us process what was going on.
-Dr. Greg C. in Rehabilitation Science is so passionate about the subject and has given me names and locations where I can job shadow physical therapists — plus he gives us real-world examples about what graduate schools prefer in candidates.
+Professor Greg Cox, who teaches health sciences and physical therapy, is so passionate about the subject and has given me names and locations where I can job shadow physical therapists — plus he gives us real-world examples about what graduate schools prefer in candidates.
 In addition to caring about you, everyone also wants to see you succeed.
 I’m planning to work with the Writing Center and the Career Center to work on my physical therapy school applications.